bcgsc/ntJoin/README.md

 mkt			If True, use Mann-Kendall Test to predict contig orientation (computationally-intensive, overrides 'm') [False] agp			If True, output AGP file describing output scaffolds [False]

+Notes:
-Note: ensure the lists of reference assemblies and weights are in the same order, and that both are space-separated
+	- Ensure the lists of reference assemblies and weights are in the same order, and that both are space-separated
+	- Ensure all assembly files are in the current working directory
 ```

 Running `ntJoin help` prints the help documentation.